ideacrew/sectory/README.md

 **Sec**urity Inven**tory** is a tool for building inventories of software and analyzing vulnerabilities.

-It allows you to upload sofware bills of materials (SBOMs) and track the vulnerabilties as well as the mitigations you attest against them - reporting this information in various formats.
+It allows you to upload sofware bills of materials (SBOMs) and other delivery artifacts, and track the vulnerabilties as well as the mitigations you attest against them - reporting this information in various formats.

 ## Running